federgraph/RiggVar-RG38/doc/RotaForm1.md

-# RotaForm 1
+# RotaForm1

-RotaForm 1 is the default graphical display for the Rigg, rig, Rgg, or RG model.
+RotaForm1 is the default graphical display for the Rigg, rig, Rgg, or RG model.

 ```pascal
   // see RggRota.pas in folder Graph